oppia/oppia-web-developer-docs/Guide-on-defining-types.md

  The operand of a 'delete' operator must be optional.
 #### [TS-9-1]:
 ##### Violation:
-This error occurs when using the delete operator in strictNullChecks.
-Because the property is no longer implemented after deletion, set its type to undefined.
-As a result, the property must be undefined; otherwise, the delete operator leads to an error.
+This error occurs when using the `delete` operator with strictNullChecks.
+Since a property cannot be implemented after deletion, its type is set to undefined.
+So, the property must contain undefined as a type, otherwise the delete operator leads to an error.

 ```typescript
 export class OutcomeDestinationEditorComponent implements OnInit {